Āyah: Overview of the meaning

 The Unicode symbols for a Quran verse, including U+06DD (), and U+08E2 ().

 The first āyah in the Quran from a chronological order is Read [O Muhammad!] in the name of your Lord who created (Q96:1) from surah Al-Alaq.
 The first āyah from a traditional order is In the name of God, the Compassionate Merciful One from surah Al-Fatiha.
-The first ayahs after the opening surah are Aleph-lamed-mem.
+The first ayahs after the opening surah are ʾalif-lām-mīm.
 This is the Scripture whereof there is no doubt, a guidance for the God-fearing, from surah Al-Baqara.